SafeExamBrowser/seb-server-setup/docs/install-production.rst

 This setup contains a docker-compose.yml file that orchestrates the setup of the needed containers/services and a configuration sub-directory for all needed components.
 The docker image for SEB Server will be automatically fetched from docker-hub.
 For MariaDB the official public image is used to build-up the MariaDB server service.
+The setup also contains a .env File that contains all settings that needs to be set to run with the default configuration.

 **Configuration**